bcnataly/portfolio/4_Project_PowerBI-DAX/README.md

 ### 📊 Data Visualization

+- **Filters**This dashboard includes filters by year and month, vehicle brand, and location.

 | Chart Type            | Title                                                               | Description                                              |
 |-----------------------|---------------------------------------------------------------------|----------------------------------------------------------|
 | Card                  | Total de Ventas<br>Cumplimiento<br>YoY |Displays the total sales amount<br>Displays the percentage of sales achievement against the budget<br>Displays the year-over-year variation in sales|